whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - The Pervasive Predation Must End.md

 Interviewers found that most war-volunteers were unable to feel deeply, describing relationships as a "burden."
 Investigating the war-volunteers' youth, researchers found that "the first act of sexual intercourse was emotionally and interpersonally insignificant to nearly all the boys."
 Only 5 out of 25 had any kind of emotional response.
 Of these five, two felt satisfied, one felt disappointed, and two of these five men felt disgust at their first sex.
 In adulthood, many war-volunteers sought sexual partners whom they described as "sluts, whores, easy lay," and researchers said, "superficiality and insincerity were the only stable emotional features of their response to women.
 There were almost no indications of guilt, embarrassment, reflection or self-criticism in their accounts of their activities."[xxx-true americanism|p137]

-In contrast, the war-resisters valued sexual relationships based on sharing, sensitivity, and self-restraint.
-The men who did not exhibit these qualities in early sexual encounters expressed regret and believed that they had lost out on chances for personal growth.
+In contrast, the war-resisters valued sexual relationships based on good communication and emotional openness.
+Most men had not exhibited these qualities in early sexual encounters and felt regret, saying they had lost out on chances for personal growth.
 Many described having learned lessons from women sexual partners, including how to relate to people, share, and enjoy life.[xxx-true americanism|p141]<sup>,</sup>[xxx-true americanism|p147]

 Abusive or deprived childhoods profoundly affect people's capacity for pleasure and connection, with some people unable to feel deeply in adulthood and even rejecting deep pleasure and connection as a "burden."
 In other words, these war-volunteers were _not able_ to feel certain feelings.
 They lacked a capacity that seems inherent or normal to people raised in a respectful way.
-They weren't necessarily "taught" to objectify women and embrace double standards.
+They weren't necessarily taught to objectify women and embrace double standards.
 Child abuse can train children to have insecurity and little or no empathy.
 Of course someone who doesn't feel deeply is more likely to treat others like objects, i.e. objectifying them.
 And insecure people tend to put others down.

 Even if ruling classes didn't manipulate elections, how are people supposed to agree on any political issues when some people value pleasure, connection and having a meaningful life, and others embrace superficiality and allow themselves to be cogs in a machine?